 Remapping data between different grids is done in several places in the code.
 It is usually performed on a single core to remap an input file, like emissions or a restart file with istart=32.
 Once remapped to the good resolution, the dataset is scattered.
-However, it is possible that the data are already scattered on the source grid, and you do not want to gather-remap-scatter but instead would like to just remap.
-It would save a lot of MPI communication, and make the code more scalable, particularly if you have to often repeat the operation during a run.
-This so-called on-core remapping can be easily implemented.
-The method has one (small) drawback: it limits the number of cores you can use, although not the maximum (see below).
-Note that the run will stop if the restrictions on the core number are not fulfilled.
-You will get an error message like:
+However, it is possible that the data are already scattered on the source grid, and you do not want to gather-remap-scatter but instead

+'''

-''' ERROR - do not know how to relate east bounds:
+ERROR - do not know how to relate east bounds:

 ERROR - lli bound, spacing, number : -126.0000 3.0000 18

 ERROR - lliX bound, spacing, number : -128.0000 1.0000 52

 ERROR in grid_type_ll/Relate

-ERROR in grid_type_ll/FillGrid '''
+ERROR in grid_type_ll/FillGrid

+'''